 The best way to protect against the flu and protect your baby for several months after birth from flu-related complications is to get the flu shot.
 Pregnant women can get the flu shot anytime during each pregnancy.

 The most important step before international travel is seeing your healthcare professional for a travel risk assessment.
 Some vaccination courses, for example, hepatitis A requires two multiple doses separated over months.
 It is, therefore, preferable to arrange your initial consultation 1-2 months before travel, especially if you are considering a trip to a high-risk region.
+Read our blog to know more about Travel Health.

 Compiled below is an overview of vaccinations we recommend when travelling abroad.
-Each country will have their specific requirements. f you are unsure of the vaccines you need for your trip, discuss your travel plans with your family doctor for accurate recommendations.
+Each country will have their specific requirements.
+If you are unsure of the vaccines you need for your trip, discuss your travel plans with your family doctor for accurate recommendations.

 OT&P Healthcare offers tailored vaccination services and advice for patients based in Hong Kong and abroad.
 Including consultations on the immunisation schedule for adults and children and a wide variety of vaccinations.